fossasia/loklak_webclient/iframely/docs/SETUP.md

     /meta-mappings      -- optional API endpoint with available unified meta /supported-plugins-re.json - the list of regexps for plugins

+## Your self-hosted endpoints

+You can now access your self-hosted API on your domain as `/iframely?url=` and `/oembed?url=` with any optional [query-string parameters](https://iframely.com/docs/parameters) supported by open-source version.

 ## Update Iframely